Biden signs Ukraine bill, seeks $40B aid, in Putin rejoinder

 Rather than fight the spending overseas — as had been an increasingly popular viewpoint during the Trump era — some lawmakers in both parties want to boost the amount of U.S. aid being sent to Ukraine.

-Associated Press writers Alan Fram and Will Weissert contributed to this report.
+Associated Press writers Alan Fram, Lolita C. Baldor and Will Weissert contributed to this report.